ABOUT

 Gyms

 Many local councils have introduced an outdoor gym to their local park.
-Outdoor gyms promote a healthy lifestyle for residents through keeping fit and being in green spaces.
+Outdoor gyms promote a healthy lifestyle for residents by keeping fit and being in green spaces.
 This may encourage more people to attend the park if the asset is underutilised.

 Healthwatch